Large-Scale Classification of Structured Objects using a CRF with Deep Class Embedding: Introduction

-Few studies have applied deep learning features or detection results to context models: Chen et al.\cite{chen2015learning} explored several techniques to learn structured models jointly with deep features that form MRF potentials.
-Chu and Cai \cite{chu2016deep} evaluated the performance of a joint CRF model on Faster R-CNN \cite{ren2015faster} detection results, using an a-priori statistical summary for the pairwise potentials.
-Korzeniowski and Widmer \cite{korzeniowski2016fully} introduced a two-stage learning model for musical chord recognition: one network learns a single-frame representation, and the other learns the potentials of a linear-chain CRF model, using the frame-representations as the CRF input.
-The aforementioned CRF models use pairwise potentials to represent object-pair interaction.
-They allocate a different parameter for each class pair.
-This approach, which ignores class similarities, may be sufficient in small sets of distinct classes.
-However, it is not suitable for a large class-set that contains visually similar classes.
-Our dataset, which includes many visually similar categories, and nearly a thousand classes and a million possible pairwise transitions overall, requires more advanced learning mechanism.
-In most previous object recognition studies the visual information was dominant.
-In our task context information also has a significant contribution.
+Few studies have applied deep learning features or detection results to context models: \citet{chen2015learning} explored several techniques to learn structured models jointly with deep features that form MRF potentials. \citet{chu2016deep} evaluated the performance of a joint CRF model on Faster R-CNN \citep{ren2015faster} detection results using an a-priori statistical summary for the pairwise potentials. \citet{korzeniowski2016fully} introduced a two-stage learning model for musical chord recognition: one network learns a single-frame representation, and the other learns the potentials of a linear-chain CRF model using the frame-representations as the CRF input.
+These models use the vanilla CRF parametrization, which includes pairwise potentials to represent object-pair interactions.
+They allocate a different parameter to each class pair.
+This approach, which ignores class similarities, is only sufficient for small sets of distinct classes.
+In effect, they have solely been tested on OCR datasets, which contain 26 classes \citep{chen2015learning}, a chord-recognition dataset with 25 classes \citep{korzeniowski2016fully} and PASCAL VOC 2007 with 20 classes \citep{chu2016deep}.
+However, this formulation is not sufficient for a large class-set that contains visually similar classes.
+Our dataset, which includes many visually similar categories, nearly a thousand classes and a million possible pairwise transitions overall, requires a more advanced learning mechanism.
+Furthermore, whereas in most previous object recognition studies the visual information was dominant, in our task, context information also makes a significant contribution.